microsoft/lisa/docs/write_test/extension.md

 ## Hooks

 Hooks are imported by [pluggy](https://pluggy.readthedocs.io/en/latest/).
-They are used to insert extension logic in the platform.
 The current list of hooks will expand due to new requirements.
 Take a look at [A definitive example](https://github.com/pytest-dev/pluggy/blob/master/README.rst) to quickly get started with [pluggy](https://pluggy.readthedocs.io/en/latest/).